 This requirement is not intended to be applicable to results from the Initial Forward Procurements, at least initially.
 Given that the Initial Forward Procurement calls for 1,000,000 RECs from "new wind projects" to be procured "within 160 days after the effective date" of P.A.
 99-0906, but the Initial Forward Procurement from "new photovoltaic projects" is to be procured "within one year after the effective date," the law openly accommodates a longer time horizon for bringing solar RECs under contract from the initial forward procurements.
-As the law expressly establishes this matching requirement as only applicable "at any time after the time set for delivery of renewable energy credits pursuant to the initial procurements," 106 this requirement becomes applicable to its planning process after June 1, 2021, the latest date for first delivery of RECs from the initial forward procurements 107 (if not June 1, 2022, given the possibility for extension offered through Public Act 101-0113, as discussed further above).
+As the law expressly establishes this matching requirement as only applicable "at any time after the time set for delivery of renewable energy credits pursuant to the initial procurements," the Agency understands that this requirement becomes applicable to its planning process after June 1, 20212022, the latest date for first delivery of RECs from the initial forward procurements (if not June 1, 2022, given the possibility for extension offered through Public Act 101-0113, as discussed further in Section 2.2.5.2 above).-116